 What do you do when you’ve solved complex problems your whole career, yet you get to a point where you can’t put together the puzzle pieces of your own future path?
 It is an unsettling place to be for sure.
 It happened to me, and it happens to most successful leaders in mid-life.
 You sense a shift of some sort is needed.
 You feel discontent and restless.
 But when you try to determine what your next move will be, you are uncertain and confused.
 Can you relate?
 Several years

-Preventing Burnout & Making A Profound Impact in Your Second Half: Alum Lisa Payne Shares Her Journey
+Preventing Burnout & Making A Profound Impact in Your Next Season: Alum Lisa Payne Shares Her Journey

 “We build our careers in isolation.
 I was a CFO and I did it on my own.
-But in your second half community becomes much more important.
+But in your next season, community becomes much more important.
 There’s such an instant connection when you say ‘I did Halftime.’” - Lisa Payne, Halftime Alum Halftime is a time to re-calibrate, to determine a new score card, and to build a future of profound impact.
 First, you must get clear on where you are headed.
 But then what?
-After you gain clarity on your second half focus, how do you
+After you gain clarity on your focus, how do you live it

 You want to answer “What’s Next?” but you’re not sure where to start.
 You know something has to change, and you may even have a sense for what it is, but you don’t want to act hastily.
 You can sense that a transition is coming.
 Lingering restlessness brews under the surface.
 This is complicated by the fact that you have a pretty great life by most accounts.
 You don’t want to be ungrateful, but you feel a lack of purpose in your everyday, and it is starting to